webOSArchive/squid-sslbump-dockerless/README.md

 - to see if its running, list processes: `ps -ef`
 - to kill: `killall squid`
 - to run in background: `/usr/local/squid/startsquid.sh &`
-  + The & makes it go background after its startup messages
+  + the & makes it go background after its startup messages

 Notes
 ======================